 Public Relations Specialist

-Lydia joined the Campaign in August 2018 as Public Relations Specialist.
+Lydia joined Fact Forward in August 2018 as Public Relations Specialist.
 In this role, she is responsible for creating and transforming ideas into written content relating to the marketing efforts of the organization and its subsidiaries and/or partners.
 She works closely with personnel within and outside of the company, to create content that has a singular voice through print and digital media.
-Prior to her work at the Campaign, she worked as Communications Specialist at the Sisters of Charity Foundation of South Carolina.
+Prior to her work at Fact Forward, she worked as Communications Specialist at the Sisters of Charity Foundation of South Carolina.
 She holds a Bachelor of Arts in Writing for Print and Digital Media and a Master of Organizational Leadership from Columbia College, Columbia, SC.

 Tshinde "TJ" Turmon